Realization of a minimal Kitaev chain in coupled quantum dots: Methods

 \subsection{Device fabrication}

 The nanowire hybrid devices presented in this work were fabricated on pre-patterned substrates, using the shadow-wall lithography technique described in Refs.~\cite{Heedt:2021_NC,Borsoi:2021_AFM}.
-Specific details of the substrate fabrication are described in the Supplementary Information of Ref.~\cite{Mazur.2022}.
 Nanowires were deposited onto the substrates using an optical micro-manipulator setup. \SI{8}{nm} of Al was grown at a mix of 15$^\circ$ and 45$^\circ$ angles with respect to the substrate.
 Subsequently, Device~A was coated with \SI{2}{\angstrom} of Pt grown at 30$^\circ$.
 No Pt was deposited for Device~B. Finally, all devices were capped with \SI{20}{nm} of evaporated AlO$_x$.
-Details of the surface treatment of the nanowires, the growth conditions of the superconductor, the thickness calibration of the Pt coating and the ex-situ fabrication of the ohmic contacts can be found in Ref.~\cite{Mazur.2022}.
+Details of the substrate fabrication, the surface treatment of the nanowires, the growth conditions of the superconductor, the thickness calibration of the Pt coating and the ex-situ fabrication of the ohmic contacts can be found in Ref.~\cite{Mazur.2022}.
 Devices A and B also slightly differ in the length of the hybrid segment: \SI{180}{nm} for A and \SI{150}{nm} for B.